chanonroy/is-chanon/README.md

 ## Contributing

-Feel free to open up a PR and contribute
+Feel free to open up a PR and contribute to this great npm package.